How to find us?

 Once you arrive at Bushmills / Giants Causeway or Ballycastle / Ballintoy / Carrick-a-rede Rope Bridge you are within a couple of miles of our accommodation which is located mid way between these two attractions.

-At Whitepark Bay, virtually opposite the road to the Whitepark Bay car park and Hostel, you will see a road to the right (coming from the direction of the Giants Causeway) or left (coming from the direction of the rope bridge).
-This is the Moycraig Road and we are situated 2km along this road on the left hand side.
+Travelling from the East via Whitepark Bay, virtually opposite the road to the Whitepark Bay car park and Hostel, you will see a road to the left (coming from the direction of Ballintoy/Carrick-a-rede rope bridge).
+This is the Moycraig Road and we are situated 1.2miles (2km) along this road on the left hand side.

-From Dublin: Take the N1 North to Dundalk, then The A1 North to M1 to Belfast.
-(See from Belfast)
+Take the N1 North to Dundalk, then The A1 North to M1 to Belfast.
+Follow directions from Belfast then Bushmills thereafter.

 This Landmark boasts some of the most beautiful scenery that you are likely to come across anywhere in the world.
 Renowned for its polygonal columns of layered basalt, it is the only World Heritage Site in Northern Ireland.
 Resulting from a volcanic eruption 60 million years ago, this is the focal point of a designated Area of Outstanding Natural Beauty and has attracted visitors for centuries.